 The first Festival, which was held in 1990, displayed 147 paintings by Franklin artists and numerous craft stalls.
 Last year, the Festival exhibited more than 800 items, in the categories of paintings, works on paper, textile arts, pottery, photography, wood turning, small sculptures, and school art.
 The Festival also has a vibrant craft shop with a variety of items for sale.

 The Arts Festival draws entries primarily from what was once the Franklin District of South Auckland.
-But now it also receives numerous entries from artists around the Auckland Super City, the Coromandel, Waikato, Northland, and occasionally from the South Island.
+But with entries open to all New Zealand residents, the Festival receives numerous entries from artists around the country.

 The original and subsequent committees for the Festival have followed three guide lines: